Cyfrin/7-boss-bridge-audit/README.md

 The bridge operator is in charge of signing withdrawal requests submitted by users.
 These will be submitted on the L2 component of the bridge, not included here.
 Our service will validate the payloads submitted by users, checking that the account submitting the withdrawal has first originated a successful deposit in the L1 part of the bridge.

+We use a lot of signing in this project, so be sure to be familiar with [EIP-2612](https://eips.ethereum.org/EIPS/eip-2612) and/or [EIP-712](https://eips.ethereum.org/EIPS/eip-712).

 ## Audit Scope Details

 - Commit Hash: 07af21653ab3e8a8362bf5f63eb058047f562375